-If you do not like the idea of washing your dog diapers on the weekend, then try ordering disposable dog diapers.
+Try ordering disposable dog diapers if you do not like washing your dog diapers on the weekend.

 Reusable Dog Diapers

-These reusable dog diapers are available in mini, medium and large breeds.
-So again, you are bound to find what that fits your little one.
+These reusable dog diapers are available in mini, medium, and large breeds.
+So again, you are bound to find what fits your little one.

 What are the Four Stages

 Throughout your French Bulldogs heat cycle, she will undergo four stages, marked by various alterations in her body and conduct.
 The four steps of the heat cycle are: